Husayn ibn Numayr al-Sakuni: Biography

-The Kharijite Najdat faction and Najda bin Amir al-Hanafi excommunicated Husayn bin Numayr, fighting against them in the Battle of Jabal al-Haruriyya.
-In this battle, 8000 Ummayed soldiers were killed, while Husayn bin Numayr managed to escape.

-Back in Syria, he played an important role in securing the Umayyad family's nomination of the experienced, though elderly, Marwan ibn al-Hakam as Caliph, instead of Yazid's young son Khalid.
-The leading Umayyad commander, Ubayd Allah ibn Ziyad, then sent him to the Jazira, where, on 6 January 685, he defeated the Shi'a sect of the Penitents at the Battle of Ayn al-Warda.
-Husayn also participated in the attempted reconquest of Iraq under Ubayd Allah ibn Ziyad, and like him, fell at the Battle of Khazir on 5 or 6 August 686.
+The Kharijite Najdat faction and Najda bin Amir al-Hanafi excommunicated Husayn bin Numayr, fighting against his forces in the Battle of Jabal al-Haruriyya.
+In this battle, 8000 Syrian troops were killed, while Husayn bin Numayr managed to escape.
+Back in Syria, he played an important role in securing the election of the Umayyad elder, Marwan ibn al-Hakam, as caliph, instead of Yazid's young son Khalid.
+The leading Umayyad general, Ubayd Allah ibn Ziyad, then sent him to the Jazira, where, on 6 January 685, he defeated the Shi'a Tawwabin movement at the Battle of Ayn al-Warda.
+Husayn also participated in the attempted reconquest of Iraq under Ibn Ziyad, and like him, fell at the Battle of Khazir on 5 or 6 August 686.